 KoolKiel

-Koolkiel is a 68,000-square-metre mixed-use complex that will redevelop a post-industrial site in Kiel, Germany.
-The proposal, which includes offices, residences, an elderly day care and commercial spaces, is tailored to the diverse community which will soon occupy the site that was historically connected to the activities of the harbour.
+Koolkiel is an 86,000-square-metre mixed-use complex that will redevelop a post-industrial site in Kiel, Germany.
+The proposal, which includes hotels, short-stay residences, social housing, and commercial spaces, is tailored to the diverse community which will soon occupy the site that was historically connected to the activities of the harbour.

 - Location